eigmax/Ziren/docs/src/dev/overview.md

 Referring to the above diagram, zkMIPS follows a structured pipeline composed of the following stages:

 1. **Guest Program**
-   A developer writes code in a high-level language such as in Rust, creating the application logic that needs to be verified.
+   A program that written in a high-level language such as Rust, creating the application logic that needs to be proved.

 2. **MIPS Compiler**
-   The high-level program is compiled into an MIPS ELF binary using a dedicated compiler.
-This step converts the source code into MIPS32-compliant instructions to produce an executable ELF file.
+   The high-level program is compiled into a MIPS ELF binary using a dedicated compiler.
+This step compiles the program into MIPS32R2 ELF binary.

 3. **ELF Loader**
-   The ELF Loader reads and interprets the ELF file and prepares for execution within the MIPS VM.
+   The ELF Loader reads and interprets the ELF file and prepares it for execution within the MIPS VM.
 This includes loading code, initializing memory, and setting up the program’s entry point.

 4. **MIPS VM**
-   The MIPS Virtual Machine simulates an MIPS CPU to run the loaded ELF file.
-It captures every step of execution—such as register states, memory accesses, and instruction addresses—and generates the **execution trace** (i.e., a detailed record of the entire computation).
+   The MIPS Virtual Machine simulates a MIPS CPU to run the loaded ELF file.
+It captures every step of execution—including register states, memory accesses, and instruction addresses—and generates the **execution trace** (i.e., a detailed record of the entire computation).

 5. **Execution Trace**
    This trace is the core data structure used to verify the program.
 Each row represents a single step of execution, and each column corresponds to a particular CPU register or state variable.
 By ensuring that every step in the trace matches the intended behavior of the MIPS instructions, zkMIPS can prove the program was executed correctly.